Counterfeit Medicine News for March 1, 2021

 The Kern County Sheriff's Office arrested four alleged drug traffickers and seized more than 5,000 counterfeit pills made with fentanyl in a house in Bakersfield, California.

 Police in Cedar Park, Texas arrested two men who allegedly distributed counterfeit pills made with fentanyl.
 A search of their homes in late February netted 1,675 suspected fentanyl-laced pills as well as other drugs.

 Police seized approximately 16,000 fentanyl pills in a home and vehicle in North Seattle.

 Sheriffs in Oklahoma County, Oklahoma found 750 counterfeit pills made with fentanyl in a compartment in the engine of a car.

-A Wyoming district court has charged an Idaho Falls, Wyoming man with bringing fentanyl pills disguised as oxycodone tablets into Sublette County after law enforcement found a bag of fentanyl pills and other drugs in his car.
+A Wyoming district court has charged an Idaho Falls, Idaho man with bringing fentanyl pills disguised as oxycodone tablets into Sublette County after law enforcement found a bag of fentanyl pills and other drugs in his car.
 The man was out on bond after Idaho State Police found him with 300 alleged fentanyl pills stamped as oxycodone in January.

 Ontario’s Niagara Regional Police arrested a second man implicated in the counterfeit Oxycocet/fentanyl operation they shut down at the U.S. border in February.

 The Riverside Sheriff’s Department in California arrested a man who they suspect supplied the counterfeit pills that killed San Jacinto resident Adam Young on March 4, 2021.
 An arrest has also been made in the December 2020 death of Rocklin, California teen Zachary Didier.